container-desktop/container-desktop/docs/index.md

 # Overview
 ## What is Container Desktop?

 Container Desktop is an open-source alternative to Docker Desktop.
-It enables you to build, push, pull and run Linux containers on Microsoft Windows, by providing a seamless integration with Docker Engine Community Edition running om Windows Subsystem for Linux.
+It enables you to build, push, pull and run Linux containers on Microsoft Windows, by providing a seamless integration with Docker Engine Community Edition running on Windows Subsystem for Linux.
 The Container Desktop bundles the open-source docker and docker-compose cli clients for a native and simple user experience.
 ## How it works?

 ![](static/img/container-desktop-overview.png)